Skip to content

 Due to blind curves and steep dropoffs along the Going-to-the-Sun Road, this route has strict speed limits.
 On the lower-elevation sections, a limit of 40mph is observed.
 As visitors reach the heights of Logan Pass, the speed limit is lowered to 25mph.

-If you would rather take a guided tour of this road trip in the USA, vintage Red Jammer buses are available to take you along the route.
+If you would instead take a guided tour of this road trip in the USA, vintage Red Jammer buses are available to take you along the route.
 These buses are Model 706s by the White Motor Company.
 These buses have been providing guided tours in the park since 1914.

 Whether you take a guided tour or drive at your own pace, exploring Going-to-the-Sun Road is one of the best sightseeing road trips in the USA.